Oats Are the Key to a Satisfying Smoothie

 First, you need to choose your oats.
 Rolled oats are always my first choice, and what I typically have in the pantry, although quick oats will work just as well.
 However, because of their thicker, tougher texture, steel-cut oats don’t blend up well for smoothie; save those for a bowl of oatmeal.

 - The easiest way: Pour the oats straight into the blender with the other smoothie ingredients and blend away until everything is smooth.
 This will give you a smoothie with a thicker yet very drinkable consistency.

 - A little more work: Grind the oats before adding them to the smoothie.
 If you have a high-powered blender like a Vitamix or Blendtec, that will do the trick; you can grind the oats right in the blender before adding the other ingredients.
 You can also use a spice grinder to tackle the oats — just make sure it’s clean first.

-- Some pre-planning: With a little forethought and planning ahead, you can also consider soaking the oats overnight, or at least for a few hours, before adding them to your smoothie.
+- Make-ahead option: With a little forethought, you can also consider soaking the oats overnight, or at least for a few hours, before adding them to your smoothie.
 Pour oats and enough milk of choice to cover in a small dish and refrigerate an hour or up to overnight.

-The amount of oats you'll add can vary depending on your smoothie recipe, but a good rule of thumb is no more than 1/2 cup of whole rolled oats.
+The amount of oats you’ll add can vary depending on your smoothie recipe, but a good rule of thumb is about 1/4 cup cup of whole rolled oats per serving, up to 1/2 cup.
 Remember: You can always add more.
-So if you're not quite sure about how much to add, start with less, and you can always use more until you get the consistency you like.
+So if you’re not quite sure about how much to add, start with less and then you can always use more until you get the consistency you like.